Scale-free unique continuation estimates and Logvinenko-Sereda Theorems on the torus: Proof of Theorem

 \subsubsection{Acknowledgements}

-This work has been partially supported by the DFG under grant VE 253/7-1 \emph{Multiskalen-Version des Logvinenko-Sereda Theorems}.
+This work has been partially supported by the DFG under grant VE 253/7-1 \emph{Multiscale version of the Logvinenko-Sereda Theorem}.
 Part of this work was done while the authors were visiting the Hausdorff Research Institute for Mathematics during the Trimester Program \emph{Mathematics of Signal Processing}.
-The authors would like to thank Nalini Anantharaman and Angkana R\"uland for stimulating discussions and interest in this project, as well as Matthias T\"aufer for reading and commenting an earlier version of this manuscript.
+The authors would like to thank Nalini Anantharaman and Angkana R\"uland for stimulating discussions and interest in this project, Matthias T\"aufer and Albrecht Seelmann for commenting an earlier version of this manuscript and for clarifying discussions, the anonymous referees whose remarks have stimulated several additions to the paper, and the editor for the handling of the paper.